YES! There are affordable places to retire at the beach in Panama too!

 BOCAS DEL TORO

 Bocas del Toro province is on the Caribbean side of Panama.
-The most popular place to live in the Bocas area is the island of Isla Colon.
-Isla Colon has grocery stores, a hospital, many amazing restaurants, beautiful beaches, fishing, surfing, and lively nightlife too.
-You can rent a furnished one-bedroom house in a tropical setting with a pool for about $500 a month in Bocas.
+The island of Isla Colon is the most popular place to live in the Bocas area.
+Isla Colon has grocery stores, a hospital, many excellent restaurants, beautiful beaches, fishing, surfing, and lively nightlife.
+In Bocas, you can rent a furnished one-bedroom house in a tropical setting with a pool for about $500-$800 a month.
+On the main island, Isla Colon, there are many grocery stores, restaurants, and a public hospital.

 PLAYA EL ROMPIO

-Between Chitre and El Rompio there is a small beach community at Albina Grande where a couple is renting a furnished two-bedroom house for $400 per month.
-That does not include utilities which run about $80 per month for internet, electricity, and cable tv.
-It’s on an acre of tropical land and has a pool too.
+Between Chitre and El Rompio there is a small beach community at Albina Grande where a couple rents a furnished two-bedroom house for $400 monthly.
+That does not include utilities, which run about $80 monthly for internet, electricity, and cable TV.
+It’s on an acre of tropical land and has a pool, too.
 See the photo below.

 GUARARE

-Guarare is a cute beach community also in the Azuero Peninsula.
-It’s about 15 minutes away from Las Tablas.
-Las Tablas has a hospital, grocery stores, hardware stores, great restaurants, and more.
-You can rent a furnished two-bedroom two-bath with the view below for $600 a month.
+Guarare is a cute beach community on the Azuero Peninsula.
+It’s about 15 minutes from Las Tablas, Which has a hospital, grocery stores, hardware stores, great restaurants, and more.
+You can rent a furnished two-bedroom, two-bath with the view below for $600 monthly.
+Guarane is about 10km from Las Tablas, which has grocery stores, restaurants, a hospital, and all the other amenities you would need.

 PLAYA UVERITO

 Playa Uverito is about 10 minutes away from Las Tablas.
-As you can see from the photo below, there are several houses along the beach.
+As you can see from the photo below, several houses are along the beach.
 There are also a few hotels and restaurants.
-You can rent a furnished two-bedroom rental there for about $700 per month.
-Some rentals will not include electricity so add an extra $50 for that.
+You can rent a furnished two-bedroom house for about $700 monthly.
+Some rentals do not include electricity, so add an extra $50.

 PEDASI

 Unlike what you’ve read in popular international publications, Pedasi is NOT next to the ocean.
-The town is about 10 minutes away from a beach.
-There are some houses next to the beach but they are usually more expensive.
-If you rent a furnished house a few miles away from the beach, you should be able to find a furnished two-bedroom for under $800 a month.
+The town is about 10km from a beach.
+Some houses are near the beach but are more expensive.
+If you rent a furnished house a few miles away from the beach, you should be able to find a furnished one-bedroom for under $600 a month.
 See a sample below of a two-bedroom, two-bath for $950.
-Obviously, this price will not work for a single person who hopes to live on Social Security, but a couple may be able to afford the Pedasi area living on only Social Security.
-It’s definitely much more expensive than other beach communities in the Azuero.
+This price will not work for a single person who hopes to live on Social Security, but a couple may be able to afford the Pedasi area living on only Social Security.
+It’s much more expensive in Pedasi than in other beach communities in the Azuero.
 Most people in Pedasi go to Las Tablas or Chitre for shopping.
 Pedasi is about a 5-hour drive from Panama City.
-There are currently no commercial flights into Pedasi.

 San Carlos is another affordable beach community where you could live on Social Security and still have access to hospitals, grocery stores, and social activities.